 We waited a few minutes and the fish monger did indeed return carrying, what looked like a 2-liter bottle of soda pop.
 He proceeded to pour some of it into the bucket from which he dished out our ceviche which was again delicious.

 The dish calls for firm flesh white fish.
-Traditionally, Costa Ricans make it with Sea Bass, Red Snapper, Grouper or Tilapia.
-The fish should be very fresh or fresh frozen.
+Traditionally, Costa Ricans make it with Sea Bass, Red Snapper, Grouper, or Tilapia.
+The fish should be very fresh or freshly frozen.
 Some folks feel that freezing the fish first will kill parasites.